Do you have something in your life that you need to do, but you can’t make yourself do it?

 - I came to the conclusion, that for me the breakthrough wasn’t just one thing.
 It was a series of experiences that changed my perception.
 Perception of myself first of all.

-- I let myself to create and to honor the artist within me.
+- I let myself to honor the artist within me.

 - I acknowledged the healing aspect of writing and recognized that I learn thru it.

 - I am surrounded by creative women who keep themselves to high standards and it is inspiring.
 Excuses are very unattractive.
 They are sign that something within us still needs to evolve and mature.

 So wait patiently, don’t force it, but be clear about the outcome.

 These may be the steps of your breakthrough:

 1. Create a clear intention about who you want to be and what you want to do.
 Know that self doubts are part of entering a new territory, and it will go away, as you progress.